gchure/gchure.github.io/pages/about.md

 </div>
 </div>

-The short version is that I'm a biologist turning into a physicist.
-The slightly longer version is that I'm an NSF postdoctoral fellow at Stanford sitting in the lab of <a href="https://cremerlab.com">Jonas Cremer</a> where I use principles of bacterial physiology to make predictive models of evolution.
+The short version is that I'm a antidisciplinary scientist.
+The medium-length version is that I'm a quantitatively minded person who uses theoretical physics and computational analysis to design biochemical experiments that address questions in environmental science and ecology.
+The slightly longer version is that I'm an NSF postdoctoral fellow at Stanford sitting in the lab of
+<a href="https://cremerlab.com">Jonas Cremer</a> where I use principles of
+bacterial physiology to make predictive models of evolution.
 I firmly believe that the future of biology relies on an intuition for the physics that governs it, especially in evolutionary biology.